Impeachment vote becomes defining moment for GOP senator

 North Carolina Sen. Thom Tillis, a Republican who voted to acquit Trump, said after the state censure vote that Burr is a “great friend and a great senator” who had voted his conscience.
 Nebraska Sen. Ben Sasse, one of the seven Republicans who voted to convict and a member of the Intelligence Committee, said Burr "is a leader, not a motormouth" who distinguished himself with bipartisan work on the committee.

-First elected to the Senate in 2004, Burr said after his reelection in 2016 that his third term would be his last —- a preemptive retirement from politics that proved consequential.
+First elected to the Senate in 2004, Burr said after his 2016 reelection that his third term would be his last —- a preemptive retirement from politics that proved consequential.

-After Trump’s election, Senate Majority Leader Mitch McConnell, R-Ky., wrestled with how to respond to allegations of Russia’s interference in the presidential election that Trump had just won.
+After Trump’s victory, Senate Majority Leader Mitch McConnell, R-Ky., wrestled with how to respond to allegations of Russia’s interference in the election.
 With Burr not seeking another term, he was an ideal candidate to lead the politically explosive investigation.

 Empowered as committee chairman, Burr gradually became a quiet check on Trump’s powers during the three-year investigation.
 He worked closely the top Democrat on the committee, Virginia Sen. Mark Warner, as they sifted through highly classified information, some of it about Trump and his associates.

-Burr kept up the partnership until the end, even as Republicans turned sharply against the Russia investigation and followed Trump’s lead in labeling it all a “hoax.”
+Burr kept up the partnership even as Republicans turned sharply against the investigation and followed Trump’s lead in labeling it all a “hoax.”

-Warner said in an interview that he thinks that one of main things that guided Burr was to ensure that intelligence agencies got “the respect they deserve.”
+Warner said in an interview he thinks one of main things that guided Burr was to ensure that intelligence agencies got “the respect they deserve.”
 That meant pushing back on Trump, who criticized the agencies for investigating Russia and suggested they had conspired against him by undermining the 2016 election.
-Burr endorsed the agencies’ 2017 conclusion that Russia had interfered in the election and had favored Trump, even as the former president declined to do so.
+Burr endorsed the agencies’ 2017 conclusion that Russia had interfered and favored Trump, even as Trump declined to do so.

 Burr has “shown time and again he’s going to do what he thinks is right,” Warner said.

-But unlike others investigating election interference, Burr rarely talked about his work.
-He also said he would stop visiting the White House while the investigation was underway.

-In a rare interview with The Associated Press in the summer of 2018, Burr said the Russia investigation had been “frustrating as hell.”
-But he also said that the integrity of the inquiry — and its importance to the Senate — was something worth protecting.
-“Nothing in this town stays classified or secret forever,” Burr said, adding that people would scrutinize his efforts in the future.

-But as the investigation dragged on, patience wore thin among his GOP colleagues.
+As the investigation dragged on, patience wore thin among Burr's GOP colleagues.
 More than two years into the investigation, in May 2019, Burr subpoenaed Donald Trump Jr., the president’s son who had met with a Russian lawyer during the campaign.
-The backlash from his own party was swift.
+The backlash from Burr's own party was swift.

-Burr stood by the decision.
-He explained his rationale in a private GOP lunch to his skeptical colleagues, winning the support of McConnell.

-Exactly a year later, as the Russia investigation was wrapping up, Burr’s time leading the committee came to an abrupt end.
+Exactly a year later, as the Russia investigation was wrapping up, Burr’s time leading the committee ended abruptly.

 Federal agents arrived at Burr’s Washington-area home and seized his cellphone.
 The Justice Department was investigating whether he had exploited advance information when he unloaded as much as $1.7 million in stocks in the days before the coronavirus outbreak caused markets to plummet.
-Burr denied trading on private information but stepped aside from his role on the committee amid the uproar.
+Burr denied trading on private information but stepped aside from his role on the committee.

 He wasn’t cleared until almost a year later — on Jan.
-19, Trump’s last day in office.
-A department spokesman confirmed it would not bring charges against Burr but declined further comment.
+19, Trump’s last full day in office.

-Doug Heye, a Republican strategist and a former Burr aide who has known him for more than 20 years, said Burr never wavered even as the political landscape in Washington changed over the past five years.
-He said it would have been politically easier for Burr to run a Russia investigation like the one in the House, which was highly partisan.

-“I didn’t know he was going to convict, but I wasn’t terribly surprised,” Heye said.

 As the impeachment process unfolded in January, Burr said very little.
-Unlike some of his colleagues who were agonizing publicly over their votes, he declined to talk to reporters around the Capitol.
 He sided with most Republicans in a vote to dismiss the trial, creating an expectation he’d also vote to acquit.

-So when Burr stood up to vote for Trump's conviction, many in the chamber wondered if there would be other surprises.
+So when Burr stood up to vote for Trump's conviction, many wondered if there would be other surprises.
 Could there be enough Republican “guilty” votes to make Trump the first president even convicted at an impeachment trial?
 Was Burr a bellwether?

-He was not.
-The vote was 57-43, 10 votes short of the needed two-thirds majority.
-In the end, seven Republicans had voted to convict — but only Burr’s came with no warning.
+He wasn't.
+The 57-43 vote was 10 short of the needed two-thirds majority.
+Seven Republicans had voted to convict — but only Burr’s came with no warning.

 “I do not make this decision lightly,” Burr said in a statement after the vote, “but I believe it is necessary.”